 Put the eye back in the O through a small gap and look from there at the other eye—across—dead, now, here.

+Put the eye back in the O and continue—rewrite.
 What name?
 Yours, mine, his, hers, perhaps even that of the buried god.

 (Louis Marin, “Panofsky and Poussin in Arcadia”)